Gold rises, Silver falls | WTOP

-The June gold contract on the New York Mercantile Exchange closed today at $1,414.30 an ounce — up $18.10.
-The current silver contract on the “NYMEX” closed at $15.36 an ounce — down 9 cents.
+The June gold contract on the New York Mercantile Exchange closed today at $1,414.90 an ounce — up 60 cents.
+The current silver contract on the “NYMEX” closed at $15.29 an ounce — down 8…

 Copyright © 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, written or redistributed.